Avinash-1994/nuclie/CONTRIBUTING.md

-# Contributing to NextGen Build Tool
+# Contributing to Urja Build Tool

 Thank you for your interest in contributing!
 This document provides guidelines and instructions for contributing.